 King County is beginning a green stormwater infrastructure project in north Seattle.
-This project will install facilities to help control a combined sewer overflow in Portage Bay.
-In 2017-18, the project team will study soil, groundwater, surface water flow, and street conditions in the project area to identify the best locations for facilities to be installed.
+This project would install facilities to help control a combined sewer overflow in Portage Bay.
+In 2017-18, the project team studied soil, groundwater, surface water flow, and street conditions in the project area to identify the best locations for facilities to be installed.

 Project study area

-The project will select sites for installing green stormwater infrastructure from within the area below.
+The project would select sites for installing green stormwater infrastructure from within the area below.

 Click to view more of map .